 Which family members qualify for the Golden Visa in Spain?

-You are able to include your immediate family members in your application for the Golden Visa in Spain, including certain dependents.
+You can include your immediate family members in your application for the Golden Visa in Spain, including certain dependents.
 Those who can qualify are:

 Spain Golden Visa Program Investment Options